Table of Contents

 The Role of Lifestyle in Metabolism and Thyroid Health

-- Stress Management: High levels of cortisol (the stress hormone) can interfere with the conversion of T4 to T3, making you feel "thyroid-sluggish" even if your TSH levels look "normal."
+- Stress Management: High cortisol can interfere with the conversion of T4 to T3.

 Conclusion